kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 The second thing you need to do is to start filtering issues which have been assigned to the milestone, specifically getting SIGs to change milestones on issues which are not making progress.
 For example, if there's an issue with no consensus on an approach to fix it, and no PRs, you should comment and suggest that that issue be taken out of the milestone.

-The third thing you should do, time permitting, is to scan through the newly opened issue and PR lists for bugs to see if they're failures against the upcoming release features, especially critical ones.
+The third thing you should do, time permitting, is to scan through the newly opened issue and PR lists for bugs to see if they're failures against the upcoming release enhancements, especially critical ones.
 For ones which are, you should ensure that they have all the correct labelling to be tracked and updated.
-Depending on volume and time, you may wish to exclude ```label:"kind/feature"``` and ```label:"kind/failing-test"``` from your searches, as those are covered by the Features and CI Signal leads respectively.
+Depending on volume and time, you may wish to exclude ```label:"kind/feature"``` and ```label:"kind/failing-test"``` from your searches, as those are covered by the Enhancements and CI Signal leads respectively.

 ### Sample Searches
 * Open v1.11 Issues